NianXi1020/Hoff-FinalPJ-Stochastic-volatility-model-with-mixture-of-normals-approximation/README.md

 ## Running multiple contracts

 - Use `sv_toolkit.data.load_contracts_in_dir` to return a dictionary keyed by contract tag.
-Loop over it directly, or call `sv_toolkit.batch.run_mcmc_for_multiple_contracts` to automate the per- contract loop in memory.
+Loop over it directly (as shown in the demo notebook), or call `sv_toolkit.batch.run_mcmc_for_multiple_contracts` to automate the per- contract loop in memory.
 - For disk-backed runs, `sv_toolkit.batch.run_batch_for_all_contracts` creates a